getzze/RobustModels.jl/README.md

 * Robust Ridge regression (using any of the previous estimator)
 * Quantile regression using interior point method
 * Regularized Least Square regression
+* Θ-IPOD regression, possibly with a penalty term

 ## Installation